What is RIP (Routing Information Protocol) in Networking?

 2. Regularly sends a copy of the entire routing table to neighboring routers that are directly connected.

-4. In an extensive network, integration becomes very slow in a network change.
+4. In an extensive network, integration becomes very slow during a network change.

 What are the RIP Protocol Versions?